Divya063/Algorithms-InterviewPrep/Problems/Strings [Easy].md

 ######Pig Latin

 Write a method that takes in a string and returns the pig latin equivalent.
 Pig Latin takes the first consonant, moves it to the end of the word and places “ay” at the end.
-If the string starts with a consonant do nothing. “pig” = “igpay”, “banana” = “ananabay”
+If the string starts with a consonant do nothing.
+Examples: “pig” = “igpay”, “banana” = “ananabay”.

 ######Reverse String